-Do you know how to exfoliate?
-Seems like an odd question, but there are some insider tricks when it comes to sloughing away dead skin that can get you better results in less time.
+Everybody says they do it, but do you actually know how to exfoliate?
+When you start thinking about manual scrubs and chemical exfoliants, it can actually start to get pretty confusing, but there are some insider tricks when it comes to sloughing away dead skin that will lead to a glowier complexion in less time.
 If you don't exfoliate on the regular, now is the time to start.
-With bare-leg weather right around the corner (we hope), a good exfoliation can improve the general look and feel of your skin, ideal if you're not a fake-tan fan.
+As we're desperately willing on bare-leg weather and we're ready to shed the winter coat of dull skin, exfoliation is vital in improving the general look and feel of your skin.

 Whether a dermatologist, facialist or podiatrist, there are many specialists who know just how important this process is and the benefits it can have for your skin, but before we let you in on their secrets, there is one mistake even we beauty editors make when it comes to exfoliating: not doing it.
 By that, we mean you have to be consistent, rather than just scrubbing before your friend's wedding, beach holiday or ludicrously sunny British day.
 Why?
-If you don't factor exfoliation into your daily routine, you won't see results as quickly as you'd like (or even at all).
+If you don't factor exfoliation into your daily routine, you won't see results as quickly as you'd like (or even at all) and you'll also be limiting the efficacy of your skincare regimen—not even hyaluronic acid can penetrate skin if it's lying under a layer of dull, dead cells.
 Little and often is the key.

 In order to stimulate the skin cells and slough off the dead ones, Kerr says we should be exfoliating daily.
 However, if you haven't been doing it regularly, start slow (say, three times a week, the says) and build up every day.
 The best product for this?
 Not a scrub but an exfoliating cleanser with salicylic acid.
 "It has an anti-inflammatory and antibacterial effect," Kerr notes.
-"It will help to keep the skin clear, and you will have more effective product."
+"It will help to keep the skin clear."

-Finally, one of the biggest things to point out is that you should use a product with an exfoliating granule that is round, and not irregular, as irregular granules will only scratch the skin.
+Finally, one of the biggest things to point out is that you should use a product with an exfoliating granule that is round, and not irregular, as irregular granules will only scratch the skin and lead to further irritation and inflammation.
 Kerr recommends a few products, but one of her favourites is ZO Skin Health Offects Exfoliating Cleanser (available from Wigmore Medical).

 There are plenty of reasons you might want to exfoliate the skin on your body, but one of the most common is keratosis pilaris—the appearance of white or red bumps on the skin, also known as "chicken skin."

-Once you've exfoliated in the shower, Kerr says you should wipe some salicylic acid pads—you can use the facial ones—over the top (our pick is Rodial Super Acids X-treme Pore Shrink Cleansing Pads, £45.)
-Next, add in a urea-based product, such as Eucerin Intensive Urea Treatment Cream (£13).
+Once you've exfoliated in the shower, Kerr says you should wipe some acid-soaked pads—you can use the facial ones—over the top (we like Rodial Super Acids X-treme Pore Shrink Cleansing Pads, £45 as well as First Aid Beauty Facial Radiance Pads, £24) Next, add in a urea-based product, such as Eucerin Intensive Urea Treatment Cream (£13).
 Once again, Kerr reiterates that you need to be regular with your exfoliating to see results.